rashkopetrov/img-optimize/README.md

 # Image optimization bash script

-This script optimizes the images quality and size.
-It's a wrapper around other tools and optimization services that simplifies the process.
+Script that:

+-   optimizes the images by reducing their size and quality
+-   converts the images to webp and avif

 The idea for this script is taken from [VirtuBox / img-optimize](https://github.com/VirtuBox/img-optimize).
 The script, however, is built from the ground up based on my personal needs and views.